CivityNL/ckanext-portal/README.rst

 ---------------
 Config settings
 ---------------
-With this plugin, you extend the organization, and dataset entities to comply with the portal metadata structure.
 Adding and enabling the portal schema will modify the forms used to update and create each entity, indicated by the respective type property at the root level.
 Such as organization_type and dataset_type.

 Enable the plugin by including it in the configuration options::